CassisCloud/JellyFrame-Resources/ai/jellyframe-mod-ai-context.md

 12. No Object.assign or spread on CLR-backed objects.
 13. Always use braces on if/else/for in server JS.
 14. No non-ASCII in JS files.
-15. isFavorite is per-user - never cache it in a shared store.
+15. isFavorite is per-user - never cache it in a shared store without the userId as part of the key.
 16. req.body is ExpandoObject - dot-access works, Object.assign does not.
 17. preconnect is optional - omit entirely if not needed.
 18. After cache purge, update manifest version AND save config first - otherwise re-download reuses old filename.
+19. jf.jellyfin.off() takes the event name string, not a subscription ID.
+20. jf.kv keys are auto-namespaced - to read another mod's key use "other-mod:keyname" (fully qualified).
+21. jf.jellyfin.getSessions() and getActiveSessions() require "jellyfin.admin" permission (not just jellyfin.read).
+22. jf.jellyfin.setFavourite uses British spelling (setFavourite, not setFavorite).
+23. jf.jellyfin.deleteItem() removes from library only, NOT from disk.
+24. jf.jellyfin.notify() returns the number of WebSocket sessions notified (int), not a boolean.